 - Consuming fruits and vegetables that are high in fiber can greatly help to decrease bad cholesterol and chance of disease.
 Perfect to pair up with teriyaki salmon!

-So head on over and give Fishpeople seafood a try, you will not be disappointing!
-And show them some love by following them on Facebook, Twitter and Instagram too!
-Thank you Fishpeople for providing awesome seafood for our fish dinner!
+Head on over and give Fishpeople seafood a try, you will not be disappointing!
+Show them some love by following them on Facebook, Twitter and Instagram too!
+Thank you Fishpeople for providing the juciest seafood for our fish dinner!